VerdanTech/Vdt-Webapp/README.md

 See the [main project readme](https://github.com/VerdanTech) for background on this repository.

+This repository contains the backend server and frontend application of the VerdanTech web application.

-The backend for the VerdanTech web application is an async Python HTTP and (eventually) websocket API implemented with a domain-driven architecture.
+The backend is an async Python HTTP and (eventually) websocket API implemented with a domain-driven architecture.
 From a technical perspective, the main goal of the backend is to be transparent and extensible to the end of adequately capturing the field of agro-ecology within digital models usable for contextualized application.
+Python is chosen for its ease of use and wide ecosystem.

+The frontend is a statically built SvelteKit application.

-The key dependencies of this application are:
+The key dependencies of the backend are:
 - [Litestar](https://litestar.dev/) as an ASGI framework
 - [Taskiq](https://taskiq-python.github.io/) as a task backend
 - [Sqlalchemy](https://www.sqlalchemy.org/) + [Alembic](https://alembic.sqlalchemy.org/en/latest/) + [Postgres](https://www.postgresql.org/) for persistence